Surrogacy is quickly becoming one of the most popular ways to build a modern family. Precisely how successful, though, is challenging to measure.

 Another important element to understand regarding surrogacy statistics is that they are rarely current.
 That’s partly because it is an ongoing process; there are success rates to measure cycles resulting in pregnancy, live birth, as well as frozen embryo transfers (FET) that may later result in a successful pregnancy and birth.

-For that reason, in addition to the time and effort it takes to gather those results, surrogacy statistics from 2018 – and even 2017 – are not yet available.
-Official success rate reports are typically about 2-3 years behind.
-For example, at the time of this publishing, the most current data available is from 2015 and 2016.
+For that reason, in addition to the time and effort it takes to gather those results, official success rate reports are typically about 2-3 years behind.

 IVF clinics in the US have a surrogacy success rate of about 75%.
 Once the surrogate is pregnant, the success rate for a healthy birth is as high as 95%.
 Still, the Society for Assisted Reproductive Technology (SART) notes that “success varies with many factors.”

-Age affects the success rate of surrogacy; the gestational carrier should ideally be between 21-40 years old, but age is especially important when it comes to the quality of the implanted embryo.
-The odds are always best when both the egg and sperm come from young, healthy sources that have met strict medical criteria – under 30 years of age, non-smoker, and no red flags in family health history.
+Age affects the success rate of surrogacy; the gestational carrier should ideally be between 21-40 years old and age is especially important when it comes to the quality of the implanted embryo.
+The odds are always best when both the egg and sperm come from young, healthy people.
 Often, this means utilizing a sperm or egg donor.

 Intended parents may still find success using their own gametes, but if there is any question as to the quality, the IVF clinic will likely recommend Preimplantation Genetic Testing (PGT) so that the healthiest embryos can be identified and transferred.
 Typically, the best will be utilized for elective single-embryo transfer (eSET) and remaining embryos are cryo-preserved.